Dundee, Oregon Bed and Breakfasts

 The DreamGiver's InnPhone: 503-625-1476

 The DreamGiver's Inn is a beautiful Bed & Breakfast situated on 10 acres with views of Mt.
 Hood, vineyards and the Southern Valley.
-We are located in the heart of Oregon's Willamette Valley wine country, and conveniently located just 7 miles from the I-5 Freeway.
-We want to pamper your stay!
+We are located in the heart of Oregon's Willamette Valley wine country, and conveniently located just 7 miles from the I-5 Freeway. #1 on Tripadvisor for over 5 years!

 View Listing Go to: www.dreamgiversinn.com View availability